sinonjs/sinon-test/README.md

 ## Usage

+Once initialized, the package creates a context for your test based on a sinon sandbox.
+You can use `this` in a wrapped test function to create sinon spies, stubs, etc.
+After your test completes, the sandbox restores anything modified to its original value.

+If your test function takes any arguments, pass then to the `test` wrapper after the test function.
+If the last argument is a function, it is assumed to be a callback for an asynchronous test.
+The test function may also return a promise.

-See the [sinon documentation](http://sinonjs.org/docs/#sinon-test) for documentation on usage.
+See the [sinon documentation](http://sinonjs.org/) for more documentation on sandboxes.

-`sinon-test` instances need to be configured with a `sinon` instance (version 2+) before they can be used; you can emulate the sinon 1.x methods with the following:
+`sinon-test` instances need to be configured with a `sinon` instance (version 2+) before they can be used.

 ```js
 var sinon = require('sinon');